-Also, since I last posted I spent a few days reading “Who Built the Moon?” by Christopher Knight and Alan Butler.
-This is a worthwhile light read for the first two-thirds of the book then they sort of deviate into a very weird theory.
+Since I last posted I spent a few days reading “Who Built the Moon?” by Christopher Knight and Alan Butler.
+This is a worthwhile light read for the first two-thirds of the book then they sort of deviate into a very different sort of theory.
 They conclude with several very interesting appendices.
 I spent a long time studying their numbers.
 I would like to add to their discussion of the Moon and known ancient measurement systems without revealing their discoveries.

 They state early in their book that the Sumerian Kush (cubit) is equal to 19.57″ which is incorrect.
 (A. E. Berriman) A Kush was 30 Sumerian inches of .66 inches long or 19.80″.
 This 19.57″ gives an inch of .652″.
 This was a unit in use just north of Sumeria in Akkad.
 Although it is off by a hair, over long distances the difference is dramatic.